 Make sure the ball valve is open before attempting to operate the raw water washdown system.
-The pump is activated by the Raw Water switch located on the helm.
+The pump is activated by the washdown switch located on the helm.
 When activated, the pressure switch will automatically control the pump.
 As pressure builds in the washdown hose, the pump will shut off.
 When the washdown hose is in use and the pressure drops, the pump will turn on.
 Turn the switch off when the washdown is not in use.
-The raw water washdown pump is equipped with a small in line strainer on the intake side of the pump, located in the aft bilge; check it frequently and clean as necessary.
+The raw water washdown is equipped with a sea strainer on the intake side of the pump, located in the aft bilge; check it frequently and clean as necessary.

-Washdown Hose Connector
+Washdown Hose Connector (Typical)